Navaneeth210805/DBMS-LOST-AND-FOUND/README.md

 Requirements/Commands to be downloaded/executed in client directory:
 1. npm i
+2. npm install tailwindcss
-2. npm run dev (To start the development server)
+4. npm run dev (To start the development server)

 Requirements/Commands to be downloaded/executed in server directory:
 1. pip install flask